Required Break Periods

 Oregon law provides BOLI with the authority to assess civil penalties against employers of up to $1,000 for each violation of the meal and rest period provisions of the law.

-Oregon law requires an employee to provide a paid rest period of not less than 10 minutes for every segment of four hours or every "major portion thereof" (meaning two hours and one minute through four hours) worked in a work period.
+Oregon law requires an employer to provide a paid rest period of not less than 10 minutes for every segment of four hours or every "major portion thereof" (meaning two hours and one minute through four hours) worked in a work period to each non-exempt employee.
 OAR 839-020-0050(6)(a)(B)

 - This time must be taken in addition to and separately from required meal periods.